AytanGurbanova/website-template/README.md

 - **Testimonial Slider**: Showcase feedback with auto-play and navigation dots.
 - **Scroll Animations**: Engaging animations as elements come into view.
 - **Contact Form**: Functional form with PHP backend for message handling.
-- **Dynamic Footer Year**: Automatically updates to the current year. ([Is a portfolio website necessary?
-Example of good documentation](https://forum.freecodecamp.org/t/is-a-portfolio-website-necessary-example-of-good-documentation-readme/472987?utm_source=chatgpt.com), [How to Design an Attractive GitHub Profile Readme… | Bootcamp](https://medium.com/design-bootcamp/how-to-design-an-attractive-github-profile-readme-3618d6c53783?utm_source=chatgpt.com), [Professional README Guide | The Full-Stack Blog - GitHub Pages](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide/?utm_source=chatgpt.com))
+- **Dynamic Footer Year**: Automatically updates to the current year.

 ## 🛠️ Technologies Used

 - HTML5
 - CSS3
 - JavaScript (ES6)
-- PHP (for contact form processing) ([CREATE PORTFOLIO USING README.MD Github | by Nitish Patel](https://medium.com/%40patelnitish/create-theme-your-github-portfolio-57248b0ddb9c?utm_source=chatgpt.com), [Amazing README's to get you started with your own.](https://dev.to/toktoktwan/announcing-github-readme-templates-amazing-readme-s-to-get-you-started-with-your-own-1nek?utm_source=chatgpt.com))
+- PHP (for contact form processing)

 ## 📸 Screenshots